 I started my journey into ceramics over 30 years ago, at college in Stoke-on-Trent, learning my skills under tutors such as John Weber and Derek Emms.
 After gaining an honors degree in design, my career path moved into teaching.

 A Primary School Teacher for over 25 years, I loved my job with its rewards...and challenges!
-However the urge to create could, no longer be ignored.
+However it was time for me to leave teaching and go back to creating.
 So here I am, 30 years after completing my ceramics degree, finally taking the plunge and starting a whole new adventure.
-I now have a studio, in a beautiful 15th-century Tudor Yeoman’s house, with a former teaching colleague, in semi-rural Lancashire.
-And, I must say, am loving every minute of it!
+I now have a studio, in a community of creatives at 'Make North' studios in the center of Preston.
+And, I must say, I am loving every minute of it.

 I create two kinds of ceramic ware.
 My Porcelain is slip-cast Parian Porcelain.
 First I handcraft forms from clay or Plaster of Paris.
-I then make moulds for these and slip-cast the vessels, using my own 30-year-old Parian-slip recipe.
-The forms are lovingly carved and hand finished over a period of a few days.
-I work closely on each piece, decorating and individualising them.
+I then make moulds for these and slip-cast vessels, using my own 30-year-old Parian-slip recipe.
+The forms are intricately carved and decorated.
+I work closely on each piece, individualising and finishing them.
 My work is fired to 1220°C and rarely glazed, as I prefer the noble quality of the medium to speak for itself.
 The Parian vessels are highly translucent, self-glazing and possess a marble-like finish, which is incredibly tactile.

 My stoneware range is thrown on a pottery wheel, turned and finished and then decorated using a variety of glazes and techniques.
 I glaze these vessels using a variety of beautiful ready made industry glazes on each piece.
 Several layers of glaze are painted by hand, resulting in an individuality on each vessel.
 All of the glazes I use are completely lead free, food safe and non toxic.
 I feel truly blessed to be given the opportunity to run my own studio and love the thrill of learning new things and creating something so individual and unique.
 How lucky I am!